junerockwell/ghcc_admin/README.md

 > No need to configure for SPA.
 Simply type `npm install` and make page components.
 And, be sure to have links of those pages in the `router.js` file and in the `HeaderBar.vue` if necessary.

-## Documentation

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
-- [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage

 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli). **It is recommended to use npm 3+ for a more efficient dependency tree.**